hashicorp/terraform-aws-consul/modules/run-consul/README.md

   in `--cluster-tag-value`.
 * `cluster-tag-value` (optional): Automatically form a cluster with Instances that have the tag key in `--cluster-tag-key` and this tag value.
+* `datacenter` (optional): The name of the datacenter the cluster reports.
+Default is the AWS region name.
 * `config-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../config`, relative to the `run-consul` script itself.
 * `data-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../data`,